About St. Jude's Anglican Parish (Tucson, Arizona)

 CREEDAL

 We accept the Apostles' and Nicene Creeds as summaries of the Christian Faith as binding on the conscience of every member of the Church.
-The United Episcopal Church also accepts the doctrinal statements of the first seven Ecumenical Councils of the Church held between 325AD and 784AD.
+TheWe believe in the doctrinal statements of the first seven Ecumenical Councils of the Church held between 325AD and 784AD.

 CONFESSIONAL

-We maintain the Reformation heritage of the Anglican Communion, and in particular our clergy assent to the Thirty-nine Articles of Religion (1571/1801) as being in accordance with Holy Scripture.
+We maintain the Reformation heritage of the Anglican Communion, and in particular our clergy assent to the Thirty-Nine Articles of Religion (1571/1801) as being in accordance with Holy Scripture.
 We also accept the Affirmation of St Louis (1977) as a roadmap to safeguarding our Anglican heritage.

 LITURGICAL